maxglassie/maxglassie.github.io/_posts/2017-06-08-neville-longbottom-leadership-principles.markdown

 ---
 layout: post
-title:  "The Neville Longbottom Principle of Leadership Development"
+title:  "What Does Neville Longbottom Teach Us About Leadership?"
 date:   2017-07-21 14:30 -0600
 tags:
     -principles